Blair2004/NexoPOS/README.md

 2 - The premium support on NexoPOS 4.x is a paid service and is handled on a different channel.

+## Regarding Release Date
+NexoPOS 4.x is developped actively only by @Blair2004.
+As this is a complete rebuild of a software that has been made during 3 years, we cannot be accurate on the release date of that version.
+We've expect that version to be released by the end of September 2020, but might take more time as there are new challenges.
+That remains however our priority and will make sure to release it as soon as possible.
+It might be the perfect time to talk about contribution.

 ## Contribution Guidelines
 Do you plan to contribute ?
 That's awesome.
-We're open to any type of contributions.
+We don't have that much developper on it, so we're open to any type of contributions.
 If you're a developper, you'll start by forking the project and deploying that locally for further tests.
-If youjust have some ideas, consider posting that as an issue.
+If you just have some ideas, consider posting that as an issue.
 We'll review the ideas and decide to implement it.

 ## Documentation